 Even if you are never going on a plane with it, imagine adding a large rock to your bag every time you head out the door to work!
-The lighter that rock (your new portable monitor) is the better, right?

-If you own a MacBook Air, you don’t even have an HDMI port and getting a monitor with one would be a waste of money.
+If you own a MacBook Air, you don’t even have an HDMI port, and getting a monitor with one would be a waste of money.
 However, there are certain advantages to a monitor with HDMI input, for one there is no need for drivers.
 So this one is up to you – you might want a monitor that can work with just one cable, but it’s a bit more difficult to set up, or a monitor that requires a few more cables, but requires nothing other than them.

 And since we’re more about travel than about tech, that’s what we will be focusing on in this particular review.
 You should also pay attention to the general specs of the monitors that are featured in this review –

 So, with all of that in mind, I think you now have a pretty good overview of what your ultimate portable monitor should look like.
-And I’m sure that you’ll love at least one of these top ten portable monitors in 2020!
+And I’m sure that you’ll love at least one of these top ten portable monitors in 2021!

 So out of all these monitors, what are your top choices?
 That slightly depends on what you need the monitor for.
 And that’s how we’re going to rank them

 If you’re just looking for the most portable monitor ever, one that you can carry in your purse or in your hands because it’s so small and lightweight, I would suggest the EleDuino 10” Portable Gaming Monitor.
-With a weight of only 0.77 lbs it is definitely the winner in this category.
+With a weight of only 0.77 lbs, it is definitely the winner in this category.
 And it has excellent image quality, with a 2K resolution.
 The only downside is that you don’t really get anything except the monitor and a couple of cables, but that’s not a big deal considering the price.

 If you are in need of a good, gaming monitor, I have to recommend the Elecrow 13.3 Inch Portable Monitor.
 It is by far the best one for gaming because it has the quickest response time – only 5 ms. Additionally, the monitor has Full HD resolution, it is compatible with all devices that have an HDMI output and it is still really portable since it weighs less than 1.5 lbs.
 Pretty much the only downside is that you won’t have instructions on how to set it up, but I’m sure you can figure that out yourself.
 And if not, Google is your best friend.

 In terms of touchscreen monitors, we only reviewed one here.
-That’s because they aren’t really compatible with Mac devices, since OS X doesn’t work on a touchscreen.
-But if you’re dead-set on getting a portable touchscreen monitor, then the GeChic On-Lap 1503I Portable Monitoris the best choice for you.
-It’s sleek, lightweight and has Full HD resolution.
+That’s because they aren’t really compatible with Mac devices since OS X doesn’t work on a touchscreen.
+But if you’re dead-set on getting a portable touchscreen monitor, then the GeChic On-Lap 1503I Portable Monitor is the best choice for you.
+It’s sleek, lightweight, and has Full HD resolution.
 Just be prepared to invest in a pair of external speakers, because the sound quality of the monitor is pretty disappointing.

-And last but definitely not the least, is a monitor that I consider to be the best value for money and just the overall best package.
+And last but definitely not the least is a monitor that I consider to be the best value for money and just the overall best package.
 It is the ASUS MB169B+/MB168B USB Portable Monitor.
 It is slim, lightweight, affordable and you only need one USB cable to get it working.
-Of course, that also means that you have to install the proper DisplayLink drivers, but that’s just a couple minutes of your time (if you know what you’re doing).
+Of course, that also means that you have to install the proper DisplayLink drivers, but that’s just a couple of minutes of your time (if you know what you’re doing).
 Plus it has a protective case that doubles as a stand, which will definitely come in handy.